madphysicist/scikit-guess/doc/appendices/reei/translation.rst

        \varphi_1 = \text{arctan} \left( \frac{c_1}{b_1}\right) + \pi

 Now it is possible to calculate :math:`K_1, K_2, ..., K_k, ..., K_n` in number
 of different ways.
-One possibility is as follows, with :math:`round` rounds the real argument to the nearest integer:
+One possibility is as follows, where :math:`\text{round}` rounds the real argument to the nearest integer:

 .. math::
    :label: sin-k